Getting Started

 Run Node

-If you want to run your own Oasis node, the following section will provide you with guides on the current Mainnet and Testnet network parameters and how to set up your node, let it be a validator node, perhaps running a ParaTime or just a simple client node for your server to submit transactions and perform queries on the network.
+If you want to run your own Oasis node, this part will provide you with guides on the current Mainnet and Testnet network parameters and how to set up your node, let it be a validator node, perhaps running a ParaTime or just a simple client node for your server to submit transactions and perform queries on the network.

 Build ParaTimes

-Apart from Emerald, Cipher, Sapphire and the Key manager ParaTimes, developers can learn how to write, compile, sign and deploy their own ParaTimes on the Oasis Network.
+Apart from the Sapphire, Emerald, Cipher and the Key manager ParaTimes, you can also write, compile, sign and deploy your own ParaTime on the Oasis Network.
+This part describes the knobs you need to use to do so.

 📄️ Overview